How accessible are JavaScript data grids?

 The FastPass tests found the following ARIA issues in the grids, indicated by ❌:

-These are fairly minor issues, and Accessibility Insights provides suggestions for how to resolve them.
+The remaining issues are minor.
+Syncfusion fails aria-valid-attr-value.
+Accessibility Insights provides suggestions for how to resolve them.

 Remember that keyboard accessibility isn’t a simple pass-or-fail checkbox exercise.
 It requires understanding how users interact with your app.
-The Bryntum Grid’s keyboard accessibility is excellent, but you may need to customize it to meet your specific needs.
+Bryntum Grid has excellent keyboard accessibility, but you may need to customize it to meet your specific needs.

 The FastPass tests are a good starting point for identifying potential issues, but they don’t cover all aspects of accessibility.